Weber High School (Chicago)

 Archbishop Weber High School was a U.S. Roman Catholic all-boys' high school in northwest Chicago, Illinois.
 Founded in September 1890 as St. Stanislaus College by Rev. Vincent Barzyński, it was the first Polish secondary school in Chicago.
 It was within the Roman Catholic Archdiocese of Chicago.

 History

 In the 1960s, the school had about 1,200 students.
 The U.S. Department of Education recognized Weber as a "National Exemplary School" in 1990.
 In the 1990s, the tuition fees increased and the student population declined by 100 on an annual basis until its final school year, 1998–1999, when it had 250 students and an annual tuition of $4,700 ($ when considering inflation).
-The school was scheduled to close in June 1999.
+Weber High School closed in June 1999.

 The heritage of Weber is kept alive through the Weber High School Alumni Association.
-Alumni records are held in DePaul College Prep's Records Office.
+Alumni records are held in the Archdiocese of Chicago's Records Office.